YunoHost-Apps/flohmarkt_ynh/doc/PRE_UPGRADE.md

 After upgrading the clients might **need to clear their browser cache to avoid broken pages**.

+## new features

+* Share button
+* Improved image uploader
+* Hashtag support
+* prominent 'about' section on landing page
+* a lot of small improvements

 # new in 0.0~ynh8

 ## urlwatch